neteasefans/two-dimensional-bandwidth-minimization-problem/README.md

 *** To run:

-q.zhou$ ./RLTS_2DBMP ./input_file counts seed
+q.zhou$ ./RLTS_2DBMP ./input_file times seed ./output_file

-(where input_file is the instance name, counts is the number of independent runs, seed is the random seed, such as 1, 2, ... counts)
+(where input_file is the instance name, times is the number of independent runs, seed is the given random seed, such as 1, 2, ... times, output_file is the output file name)

 q.zhou$